Paint Calculator (Wall Area, Coverage & Coats)

 ✓Application Method and Wastage+-

-- Application method was confirmed — roller, brush, or spray — as each method has a different wastage rate.
+- Application Method was set to match the actual method — Roller, Brush, or Spray — since each has a different suggested wastage rate.

 - Spray application has 10–15% wastage from overspray — masking and protection materials were accounted for.